Sirivennela

 Sirivennela (Note: Spelt as Siri Vennela on the CBFC certificate.) is a 1986 Indian Telugu-language romance film written and directed by K. Viswanath.
-The film stars Suhasini, Sarvadaman Banerjee and Moon Moon Sen. The film has music composed by K. V. Mahadevan.
+The film stars Suhasini, Sarvadaman Banerjee and Moon Moon Sen. The music was composed by K. V. Mahadevan.

 The film won five Nandi Awards.
-The film was screened at the Asia Pacific Film Festival, the International Film Festival of India, the Moscow Film Festival and the AISFM Film Festival.
-The film was shot in Jaipur and Kerala.
-The film has Hariprasad Chaurasia's flute rendering and a cameo of drummer Sivamani.
+It was screened at the Asia Pacific Film Festival, the International Film Festival of India, the Moscow Film Festival and the AISFM Film Festival.
+Shot in Jaipur and Kerala, the film has Hariprasad Chaurasia's flute rendering and a cameo by drummer Sivamani.
 The film was dubbed in Tamil as Raaga Devathai.
 Lyricist Seetharama Sastry derived his stage name Sirivennela from this film.